apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 A comma separated list of CredentialProviders can be configured using the Accumulo Property [general.security.credential.provider.paths].
-Each configured URL will be consulted when the Configuration object for accumulo-site.xml is accessed.
+Each configured URL will be consulted when the Configuration object for accumulo.properties is accessed.

 ### Using a JavaKeyStoreCredentialProvider for storage